jfishe/Richland_prefab_2br/Electrical.md

    by the hall doorway.
 All are normal, in-wall outlets.
 6. Add duplex outlet for wall mounted TV, near middle of wall adjacent to BR#1.
 Retain existing cable outlet.
 The TV, DVD player, ink-jet printer and two laptops will share the outlet.
 The outlet should support addition of a surround sound in the future--i.e., amplifier plus seven speakers.
 7. Add floor, quadradplex outlet with cover under coffee table.
 This is for laptops (2) when we work from home.
 The coffee table will transform into a desk/dining-table.
+We have ordered the coffee table: [Transforming X Coffee and Dining Table in Light Wood Finish (Backordered)](https://www.spacemaster.co/shop-online/LightWood-Xtable).

 ## Outside